Skip to content

 Attack Chain

-1. The attacker identifies a phpMyFAQ instance running with the default configuration (API enabled, empty API token).
+1. The attacker identifies a vulnerable phpMyFAQ instance running a version prior to 4.1.3.

 Impact